hosthvo/pyagentx/README.md

     "group1"     "member 1"     "member 2"
     "group2"     "member 1"     "member 2"

+SNMP Set example:

+    $ snmpset -v 2c -c public localhost NET-SNMP-EXAMPLES-MIB::netSnmpExampleInteger.0 i 10
+    # pass without errors, if not check snmpd.conf permissions

+    $ snmpset -v 2c -c public localhost NET-SNMP-EXAMPLES-MIB::netSnmpExampleInteger.0 i 200
+    # wrongValue error

+    $ snmpset -v 2c -c public localhost NET-SNMP-EXAMPLES-MIB::netSnmpExampleString.0 s "Test"
+    # notWritable error

 ## FAQ

-### What OID should I my tree use?
+### What OID should I use for my agent?

-If you are just playing and experminting you can use put everything under "NET-SNMP-MIB::netSnmpPlaypen" OID "1.3.6.1.4.1.8072.9999.9999" tree, but you shouldn't use it for any public work.
+If you are just playing and experminting you can put everything under "NET-SNMP-MIB::netSnmpPlaypen" OID "1.3.6.1.4.1.8072.9999.9999" tree, but you shouldn't use it for any public work.

-If you need publish your work you should apply for your own enterprise OID on the IANA [PEN Application page](http://pen.iana.org/pen/PenApplication.page), this will give you your own private tree, e.g. Net-Snmp uses 1.3.6.1.4.1.8072, Google uses 1.3.6.1.4.1.11129
+If you need to publish your work you should apply for your own enterprise OID on the IANA [PEN Application page](http://pen.iana.org/pen/PenApplication.page), this will give you your own private tree, e.g. Net-Snmp uses 1.3.6.1.4.1.8072, Google uses 1.3.6.1.4.1.11129

 So your company would have an OID 1.3.6.1.4.1.xxxxx